blacktop/ipsw/www/docs/cli/ipsw/dyld/slide.md

 ### Options

 ```
   -a, --auth            Print only slide info for mappings with auth flags
   -c, --cache string    path to addr to sym cache file
   -h, --help            help for slide
       --json            Output as JSON
+  -o, --output string   folder to save JSON output
 ```

 ### Options inherited from parent commands